blueqwertz/Secure-Chat/README.md

 Run the install.bat file, which is located in the client/ folder to install all required dependencies.

-Add a config.yaml file with the following structure
+Configure the config.yaml file in the client folder like this

 ```
 server: